 CURRENT UPDATE: March 2, 2020 ZIKA VIRUS IN MEXICO

-So far, there have been no confirmed cases of Zika across Mexico in 2019.
+There have been 58 confirmed cases of Zika across Mexico in 2019.
 You can find a complete state-by-state breakdown here, or click here and scroll down to ‘Documentos’ and click on the arrow next to “Cuadro Casos Zika.”

 The Centers for Disease Control (CDC) has no current ZIKV notice for Mexico, but it acknowledges there’s a risk of Zika Virus in the country.